-Other Research and Teaching Interests: American literature from 1850-1950, feminist theory, women’s and gender studies, reproductive justice, disability studies, writing studies and memoir.
+Other Research and Teaching Interests: American literature from 1850-1950, feminist theory, women’s and gender studies, reproductive justice, and disability studies.

 English 244: Theory

 English 729: Modern Memoir: Tales of “Real Life” in the Twenty-First Century U.S.

 English 736: Reading at the Intersections of Feminist Theory and Disability Studies

 Books and Edited Collections

 Special Issue of Women’s Studies Quarterly, “Inheritance.”
 Co-edited with Maria Bellamy.
 Spring/ Summer 2020.